 “Plugged In Not Charging” Problem Solutions

-Plugged in, Not Charging is a Windows Operating System issue and if you recently having this problem in your laptop then maybe it’s possible that your laptop is suffering from lack of charging and giving you bad run-time Power Backup, and it’s all happen just because of some hardware or software fault in the laptop of yours.
+Plugged in, Not Charging is a Windows Operating System issue and if you recently having this problem in your laptop then maybe it’s possible that your laptop is suffering from lack of charging and giving you some bad run-time Power Backup, and it’s all happen just because of some minor hardware or software fault, in the laptop of yours.

-Normally when this Error appears on your screen, then it also possible that you might not able to seen the charging light on your laptop, or maybe the changing light is turned ON but the adapter still not charging the laptop at all and just only showing you the frozen battery status like “0% available (Plugged In, Not Charging)” or some other froze percentage digit.
+Normally when this Error appears on your screen, then it also possible that you might not be able to seen any charging light on your laptop, or maybe the changing light is turned ON, but the adapter still not charging the laptop at all and just only showing you the frozen battery status like “0% available (Plugged In, Not Charging)” or some other froze percentage digit.

-As I said, it’s totally a Hardware or Software related problem of your laptop and if you do suffering from this problem constantly then now you really don’t have to worry about it because in this article, I’ve written the explained Step by Step Troubleshoot Guide which having almost all possible solutions what you try to fix this issue and sometimes, some users fix their PC just in couple of minutes by only trying the first solution.
+As I said, it’s totally a Hardware or Software related problem of your laptop and if you do suffering from this problem constantly, then now you really don’t have to worry about it because in this article, I’ve written all the explained Step by Step Troubleshoot Guide, which having almost all possible solutions what you try to fix this issue and sometimes, some users fix their PC in couple of minutes by just only trying the first solution.

-Actually, there are four different reasons for this error to shows up on this laptop’s screen and it’s really hard to say that, which one of them is creating this problem and the only way to find the main reason is by troubleshooting the laptop completely.
+Actually, there are four different reasons for this error to shows up on this laptop’s screen and it’s really hard to say that, which one of them is creating the problem, and the only way to find the main reason is by troubleshooting the laptop completely.

 Here’s The List Of Four Main And Only Reasons, Why This Error Occurring In Your Laptop, And Those Are –